 To get to The Crag Ranch hike to the firetower, but instead of going up the stairs go south through the grassy valley below the firetower.
 Enter the forest on the right side of the valley and look for a cairned trail leading down through the trees.
 The trail forks in about 50 yards leading right to Digital Tower and left to The Crag Ranch.
 To get to The Crag Ranch trend left as you descend for about 250 yards.
 Watch for one spot where the trail goes back uphill slightly to the left around a large boulder.
 The trail ends at the base of a large (250') west facing formation, The Crag Ranch.
 Also look for the alcove with a north facing wall with 15 sport and trad routes.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Crag Ranch:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Crag Ranch:

 Featured Route For The Crag Ranch